Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 ![Alt text](/posts/demo-express-genezio.gif)

-Let's see one more thing: how do we handle errors.
+Let's see one more thing: how do we handle errors?
 Easy!
 Just like you would normally do with Promises, you can either call `.catch` or wrap the `await` call around a `try catch`.

 ```ts
 try {